hungpham2511/toppra/README.md

 # Basic usage

-The following shows basic usage of `toppra`.
-First, we import necessary functions
+The following code snippets shows basic usage of `toppra`.
+We will first define the constraints, which in this case are kinematic constraints, and second generate a random geometric path.
+Finally, we parametrize the path using `toppra.

+First, import necessary functions
 ```python
 from toppra import (create_velocity_path_constraint,
                     create_acceleration_path_constraint,